gearglow/Elysiad/mobile ideas scratchfile.md

 Intersperse normal chapters with IC field reports.

 Sprout is Dumbledore's second.
 She also has a horcrux, and the two have an agreement to resurrect each other.

+V was a freelance curse-breaker after working at Borgin & Burke's.